blueey2/linked-blog-starter-md/publish/Security+/Security+.md

 <u>CSRF (Cross-site Request Forgery)</u>
 	A vulnerability where an attacker tricks a victim into unintentionally making a request to a web application on which the victim is authenticated.

+<u>API (Application Programming Interface)</u>
+	A set of rules and protocols that allows different software applications to communicate with each other.